Elevation: 10,776 ft

 Climbing and access information for this peak is on Page 325 of the book.
 The access directions in the book are no longer valid due to a road closure.
 Use the access information set out below.
 Updated January 2020

-This ragged jumble of broken rock is located 1.2 miles northwest of Italian Peak.
-Tuscany Peak/Peak 10776 is on the Idaho/Montana border, 0.8 mile NW of parent Italian Peak.
+Tuscany Peak is a ragged jumble of broken rock that is located 0.8 mile northwest of Italian Peak.
 USGS Scott Peak

 Access by Livingston Douglas